 RTPCs can also be used to achieve other effects in your game, such as mapping Low-Pass Filter values to water depth, low frequency effect values to the force of an explosion, and so on.

 Creating RTPCs in Wwise involves the following:

 You can define Game Parameters in the Game Syncs tab of the Project Explorer or within the RTPC tab.
-The relationship between each property value and Game Parameter is defined on the RTPC tab of the Property, Effect, or Attenuation Editor.
+The relationship between each property value and Game Parameter is defined in the RTPC tab of the Property, Effect, or Attenuation Editor.
 Additionally, you can adjust the selected parameters' properties directly within the RTPC tab's side panel.

 You can define how you want your object properties to be affected by mapping the Game Parameter values being sent from the game, which are displayed along the X axis, to the property values in Wwise, which are displayed along the Y axis.
 An RTPC curve is created by interpolating between the control points that you create.

-Each object, bus, attenuation or effect instance can have several curves, where each curve represents a different relationship between an object property and a Game Parameter.
+Each object, bus, Attenuation, or Effect instance can have several curves, where each curve represents a different relationship between an object property and a parameter or modulator.
 You can display several curves at once for comparison, or just one at a time.